The Ethics of Working with People with Cancer 3 CE hours

 Setting your boundaries with clients in a gentle but firm way is necessary for creating financial stability and safeguarding your own mental health.
 Educating clients about our own expectations with compassion, humanity, and even the use of humor is actually showing them a kindness.
 In this class we’ll condense tricky issues like confidentiality, sexual attraction, and dual relationships, fee-setting and other policies into simple, understandable terms.
 Ethics classes tend to focus on the boundaries of the client, and while we’ll discuss those as well, the focus of this class is on the little-examined issue of maintaining our own boundaries for the highest good of the therapeutic relationship.
 This class is interactive; feel free to bring your own ethical dilemmas to the table for peer review.

-For information on Lymphatic Drainage Massage Training click here
+For information on Indian Head Massage Training click here

-Laura Allen is the Massage Division Director of Soothing Touch, a Certified Organic Manufacturing Facility located in Santa Fe, NM, manufacturing products for massage and skin care.
-Allen started attending classes in bodywork in 1993 and became a Licensed Massage Therapist & Bodyworker in 1999, after spending more than 20 years in the restaurant business.
+Laura Allen started attending classes in bodywork in 1993 and became a Licensed Massage Therapist & Bodyworker in 1999, after spending more than 20 years in the restaurant business.
 She is a graduate of Shaw University and The Whole You School of Massage & Bodywork.

-Allen has been an Approved Provider of Continuing Education under the NCBTMB since 2000, offering classes in professional ethics, research literacy, business and marketing, massage therapy, and teacher training for those who want to be instructors of massage therapy.
+Allen maintains a private massage practice in Rutherfordton, NC.
+She has been an Approved Provider of Continuing Education under the NCBTMB since 2000, offering classes in professional ethics, research literacy, business and marketing, massage therapy, and teacher training for those who want to be instructors of massage therapy.
 She has taught classes all over the US, in Canada, and Europe.
 She is also the author of numerous books and articles related to the massage profession.
 You may visit her website at www.LauraAllenMT.com